An an associate professor at the School of Law, Tom concentrates on trusts, estate

 He is a lifelong South Dakotan.

-Past courses taught: Business Organizations I-II, Comparative Estates Law, Constitutional
+Past courses taught: Business Organizations I-II, Comparative Estates Law, Comparative

-Current courses taught: Comparative [In]tangible Property, Estate Planning, Professional
+Current courses taught: Estate Planning, Professional Responsibility, Property, and

 Agency, Asset Protection, Comparative Law, Diminished Capacity, Elder Law, Ethics,